Woman jailed for trying to join Islamic State

 Because Swiss law outlaws membership of IS and other terrorist groups, she was convinced that Switzerland was at war with IS, according to the original indictment.

+The defence had called for the woman's acquittal, arguing it was not possible to attribute a call to violence to her.

+The woman will go to prison for six months, but the rest of her sentence is suspended over three years.
+The court also ordered psychotherapy treatment.
+In addition, the woman's passport, identity card and driving licence will remain confiscated until March 2018.

-Another case concerning a ‘jihadi tourist' resulted in a man being given an 18-month suspended jail sentence by the Federal Criminal Court in 2016.
+Another case concerning a ‘jihadi tourist' in Switzerland resulted in a man being given an 18-month suspended jail sentence by the Federal Criminal Court in 2016.

 + Read more about this case here